-- (a) An indigent or poor household consumer may qualify for a reduction as determined by Council on his/her account in the event of a water leakage, if: - The indigent or poor household consumer submits a sworn affidavit by him/herself confirming the leakage was reported and repaired and that the reading has normalised; - (ii) The indigent or poor household consumer has not applied for discount on water leakages within the previous 12 months. - (b) Council will only allow a reduction up to the difference between the levied amount of the leakage and the recalculated amount calculated as follows: - (i) The consumer's last 6 months' average consumption calculated on the normal tariff tears; plus - (ii) The usage above the average consumption calculated on the highest tariff tear of his/her average consumption.
+- (a) An indigent household consumer may qualify for a reduction as determined by Council on his/her account in the event of a water leakage, if: - (i) The indigent household consumer submits a sworn affidavit by him/herself confirming the leakage was reported and repaired and that the reading has normalised; - (ii) The indigent household consumer has not applied for discount on water leakages within the previous 12 months. - (b) Council will only allow a reduction up to the difference between the levied amount of the leakage and the recalculated amount calculated as follows: - (i) The consumer's last 6 months' average consumption calculated on the normal tariff tears; plus - (ii) The usage above the average consumption calculated on the highest tariff tear of his/her average consumption. - (c) Provision is also made for leaks caused by eg sprinkler irrigation, pool cracks and fissures, hot water cylinders, outdoor toilets, underground pipes, but if such a leak should occur the client must apply in writing for compensation and the municipality will after submission of necessary evidence consider only one application per household or business within a period of two years.
+The consideration will be authorised by the Chief Financial Officer if sufficient reason for consideration is provided.